blakelyrachelle/brk_vorp_stables_rework/README.md

 - Stored tack can be equipped again from the stable menu.
 - Per-horse tack loadouts are tracked separately from general tack storage.
 - Duplicate tack limits can be controlled through config.
+- - each horse has its own storage
+- same-model horses no longer share storage
+- transferred horses keep the same inventory ID
+- saddlebag inventory follows horse_id instead of char/model
+- open saddlebag key configurable
+- inventory ID is handled differently to avoid conflicts and bugs

 ### Compatibility / Migration Support